Borisfwyy/GSSBL/README.md

 ## ⚙️ Communication

-If you have any questions or need further clarification, feel free to contact us via email at taozhiwang158@foxmail.com.
+ - If you have any questions or need further clarification, feel free to contact us via email at taozhiwang158@foxmail.com.
 We will do our best to provide assistance!
+ - Due to the large size of the embedding JSON files, they cannot be uploaded to GitHub.
+If you are interested in academic research, please feel free to contact me via email.
+ - Similarly, the pre-trained model `.pt` files are also available upon request.

 ---